Visit our keyboard shortcuts docs for details

 As part of the Zero Landfill Initiative, Grand Teton National Park hopes to reduce 60% of its waste from landfills by 2030, getting the park one step closer to zero waste.
 You can help!
 During your visit to Grand Teton, remember the 3 R's: Reduce, Reuse, Recycle.

-In 2004 Subaru of Indiana Automotive became the first automotive assembly plant in America to achieve Zero Landfill Status.
-Soon thereafter, Subaru realized their capacity for helping other businesses and organizations achieve the same zero waste status.
-In 2015, Subaru and the NPS partnered to begin the Zero Landfill Initiative within National Parks.
-The objective of the Zero Landfill Initiative is to use Subaru's expertise to identify, test, and promote practices that reduce the amount of trash the National Park Service sends to landfills.
+What is the Zero Landfill Initiative?In 2004 Subaru of Indiana Automotive became the first automotive assembly plant in America to achieve Zero Landfill status.
+Now, Subaru is dedicated to helping other businesses and organizations achieve the same zero waste status.
+In 2015, the National Park Service partnered with Subaru to begin the Zero Landfill Initiative within National Parks.
+The objective of the Zero Landfill Initiative is to use Subaru's expertise to identify, test, and promote practices that reduce the amount of trash parks send to landfills.
 For the program, three pilot parks, Grand Teton, Denali, and Yosemite, are tasked with becoming leaders in waste diversion and sustainable practices.
-At Grand Teton, generous funding from Subaru and the NPCA is being used to support a wide variety of programming.
+At Grand Teton, generous funding from Subaru and the National Parks Conservation Association is being used to support a wide variety of programming.

-ZLI in Grand Teton
+ZLI Projects in

 Last updated: December 19, 2018